WoltLab/docs.woltlab.com/docs/php/api/form_builder/form_fields.md

 The default step for form fields with integer values is `1`.
 Otherwise, the default step is `any`.

+### `AbstractFormFieldDecorator`

+`AbstractFormFieldDecorator` is a default implementation of a decorator for form fields that forwards calls to all methods defined in `IFormField` to the respectie method of the decorated object.
+The class implements `IFormfield`.
+If the implementation of the more specific interfaces is required then the remaining methods must be implemented in the concrete decorator derived from `AbstractFormFieldDecorator` and the type of the `$field` property must be narrowed appropriately.

 ## General Form Fields